 The Aluminum Association is the leading advocacy voice for the U.S. aluminum industry, representing the full aluminum value chain, from primary producers to value-added aluminum processors to recyclers to suppliers to the industry.
-Since the Section 232 remedy was announced, the Aluminum Association has worked with members to share the views of the domestic industry.
+Since the Section 232 tariffs were announced in March 2018, the Aluminum Association has worked with members to share the domestic industry’s views with the administration and policymakers.

-Permanent, quota-free tariff exemptions for all countries designated by the Commerce Department as market economies;
+Permanent, quota-free Section 232 tariff exemptions for all countries designated by the Commerce Department as market economies;

 The creation of an aluminum import monitoring system to ensure that no unfairly traded metal is entering the United States;

-A continued tough stance on trade enforcement through targeted actions on products benefiting from illegal government subsidies;
+A continued tough stance on trade enforcement through targeted antidumping and countervailing duty actions on products benefiting from unfair government subsidies;

-Immediate government-to-government negotiations with China to address the trade distorting practices that drive structural aluminum overcapacity.
+A government-to-government negotiated agreement with China to address the trade distorting practices that drive its structural aluminum overcapacity.